Ryskas/Rediscovering-the-Higgs-Boson/README.md

 - Di-photon invariant mass spectrum with Higgs peak
 - Signal and background fit results (Gaussian + polynomial)
 - Plots and tables demonstrating the effect of baseline and extended cuts
+- Plots with patameters of the fitted gaussian